 4.5 The Customer assigns all rights, title, and interest in any Feedback to the Company.
 If for any reason such assignment is ineffective, the Customer shall grant the Company a non-exclusive, perpetual, irrevocable, royalty free, worldwide right and licence to use, reproduce, disclose, sub-licence, distribute, modify, and exploit such Feedback without restriction.

 4.6 The Company may take and maintain technical precautions to protect the Services from improper or unauthorised use, distribution or copying.

 5.1 This Agreement shall commence on the Effective Date for the Initial Term.
-At the expiry of the Initial Term, this Agreement will automatically renew for Renewal Terms and continue until either party terminates the Agreement by giving the other notice prior to a Renewal Term.
+On the expiry of the Initial Term, this Agreement will automatically renew for successive Renewal Terms and continue until either party terminates the Agreement by giving the other 30 days’ notice prior to the start of a Renewal Term.
 Neither party may terminate the Agreement without cause during the Initial Term.

 6.1 The Company shall invoice the Customer the Fees set out in the Order Form.
 All invoices shall be issued in the currency stated in the Order Form.
 All Fees exclude any Value Added Tax legally payable on the date of the invoice, which shall be paid by the Customer in addition, where applicable.

 6.2 Fees remain fixed for the Initial Term of the Agreement.
 The Company may change the Fees charged for the first and subsequent Renewal Terms by providing notice via email at least 60 days prior to a Renewal Term.

 6.3 The Customer undertakes that all details provided for the purpose of obtaining the Services will be correct and that any credit card details used are its own and that there are sufficient funds or credit facilities to cover the Fees.